-One problem with comparing the results in Tab.
-VI is that the older analyses used not only different assumptions about the vector form factors, but also different backgrounds and other physical constants such as $F_A(q^2=0)$.
-The results given here are the published values; however, the authors of [3] have made some effort to reproduce and then update all of the analysis assump-
+One other difficulty with comparing the results in Table VI is that the older analyses used not only different assumptions about the vector form factors, but also different backgrounds and other physical constants such as $F_A(q^2=0)$.
+The results given here are the published values; however, the authors of [3] have made some effort to reproduce and then update all of the analysis assumptions for a selection of these experiments.